Standard Homestead Exemption for Veterans with Disabilities (SHEVD) and Veterans of World War II

 Benefit:

-This exemption provides a reduction in equalized assessed value (outlined below) of a primary residence occupied by a veteran with a disability, or the veteran’s surviving spouse.
+This exemption provides a reduction in equalized assessed value (outlined below) of a primary residence occupied by a veteran with a disability, a World War II veteran or the surviving spouse.
 This exemption can be claimed in addition to the General Homestead Exemption and the Senior Homestead Exemption.
 However, it cannot be claimed in addition to the Disabled Veterans Exemption (specially adaptive housing) of $100,000, or the Homestead Exemption for Persons with Disabilities.

 To Qualify: